SIGNIFICANT ACCOUNTING POLICIES

 Cash and Cash Equivalents

 Northern considers highly liquid investments with insignificant interest rate risk and original maturities to the Company of three months or less to be cash equivalents.
-Cash equivalents consist primarily of interest-bearing bank accounts and money market funds.
+Cash equivalents consist primarily of interest-bearing bank accounts.
 The Company’s cash positions represent assets held in checking and money market accounts.
-These assets are generally available on a daily or weekly basis and are highly liquid in nature.
+Cash and cash equivalents are generally available on a daily or weekly basis and are highly liquid in nature.
 Due to the balances being greater than $250,000, the Company does not have FDIC coverage on the entire amount of bank deposits.
 The Company believes this risk is minimal.
 In addition, the Company is subject to Security Investor Protection Corporation (“SIPC”) protection on a vast majority of its financial assets.

 Accounts receivable are carried on a gross basis, with no discounting.
-The Company regularly reviews all aged accounts receivable for collectability and establishes an allowance as necessary for individual customer balances.
-Accounts receivable not expected to be collected within the next twelve months are included within Other Noncurrent Assets, Net on the condensed balance sheets.
+The Company regularly reviews all aged accounts receivable for collectability and establishes an allowance as necessary for individual balances.
+Accounts receivable not expected to be collected within the next twelve months are included within Other Noncurrent Assets, Net in the balance sheets.

-As of September 30, 2017 and December 31, 2016, the Company included accounts receivable of $5.6 million and $6.8 million, respectively, in Other Noncurrent Assets, Net due to their long-term nature.
+As of December 31, 2020 and 2019, the Company included accounts receivable of $4.4 million and $4.7 million, respectively, in Other Noncurrent Assets, Net due to their long-term nature.